vhanla/Shpcart/README.md

 #Shpcart
 **Version: Beta**

-    A Shopping Cart Package for Laravel, based on the Cartify Bundle.
+    A Shopping Cart Package for Laravel 5, based on the Cartify Bundle.

 ##Installation